timmcca-be/Generic-Blog/README.md

 ## Usage

+To build the production server, use `npm run build`, and to run it, use `npm run start`.
+To build the development server, use `npm run build:dev`, and to run it, use `npm run start:dev`.
+Instead of running `npm run build:dev`, you can run `npm run watch` and leave it running.
+This will rebuild the project each time it is edited.
+Since the development server uses `nodemon`, it will also be restarted each time it is recompiled, as long as the server is running.

-Run `npm run dev` to start the development server or `npm start` to start the production server.
-By default, it will launch on localhost:8080.
+By default, the server will launch on localhost:8080.
 All routes are documented and can be tested at http://localhost:8080/api/v1/docs.
-If you are running a production server, be sure to uncomment `NODE_ENV=production` in `.env`.

 The main OpenAPI configuration file is `server/api-v1/api-doc.yml`.
 Individual routes are defined in their respective JavaScript files under `server/api-v1`.
 See [`express-openapi`](https://www.npmjs.com/package/express-openapi) for more details on this.
-A complete JSON specification of this server can be generated by running `npm run generate-docs`, and is saved as `api-docs/v1.json`.
-All tests can be executed by running `npm test`.
+A complete JSON specification of this server can be accessed at http://localhost:8080/api/v1/api-docs.
+All tests can be executed by running `npm test` while the server is running.

 ## Design